pedroandreou/LibraryManagementSystem/README.md

 # Outcomes:
+- The GUI's windows are dynamic, they get increased or decreased in size automatically
 - Loaded txt files using the pandas 'to_sql' method
 - Followed STAR schema
 - Created fact tables and dimension tables programmatically (look at "create_dimension_table" function in "database.py" file)
 - Mapped values to ids programmatically for assigning them as keys to tables (look at "map_vals_to_ids" function in "database.py" file)
 - Set expiration dates to people that reserve or checkout a book (reservation can last for 10 days while checkout for 30 days)
-- Created reusable code for the widgets; for example, the two buttons on the bottom of each page, "Go Back" and "Submit" can be added by calling the "create_bottom_button_widgets" function, same applies for the entry and label widgets ("create_label_entry_widgets" function).
+- Created reusable code for the widgets; for example, the two buttons on the bottom of each page, "Go Back" and "Submit" can be added by calling the "create_bottom_button_widgets" method, same applies for the entry and label widgets ("create_label_entry_widgets" method).
 - Instead of destroying the frame of each page by doing:
 ```
 def destroy_page_widgets(self):
   for i in self.master.winfo_children():
     i.destroy()
 ```
-I am hiding and turn the frames to visible again when appropriate (see at "show_frame" and "hide_frame" function in "gui.py" file)
+I am hiding and turn the frames to visible again when appropriate (see at "show_frame" and "hide_frame" methods in "gui.py" file)
 - Created images using draw.io in combination with GIMP software and added them to Tkinter buttons
 - No point of writing dot code for visualising the ERD diagram of my DB.
 Used DBeaver software to generate the diagram automatically and made the images transparent using the GIMP software
 - Autocomplete of suggested book titles feature added to the "Search Book" page using the ttkwidgets library